 Hiring a heavy-hitting Art Director or Designer (yes, they are two different things) can make all the difference.
 From logos and packaging to ad campaigns and websites, we’ll connect you with the right person for any job.
 It pays to get it right the first time.

 A Graphic Designer provides professional-quality graphic solutions.
 The arc of the design process usually follows rough sketches and early visual concept refinement through iteration to create final designs.
-The role requires a strong working knowledge of all applicable industry-standard tools, best practices and file formats.
+The role requires up-to-date knowledge of all applicable industry-standard tools, best practices, and file formats.